 The mission statement of GrabCAD is to “help mechanical engineers build great products faster”.
 The site offers tools that help users collaborate in the development of their 3D printer models.
 But for the typical 3D printing enthusiast (like yourself), the best part of the site is their large library of 3D printer files — available as free STL files and other formats — created by the largest community of over a million engineers, designers and manufacturers.
 Besides free STL files, the site offers the free 3D printing software GrabCAD Workbench and GrabCAD Print.

-MyMiniFactory is a community and repository for free 3D printer files.
+MyMiniFactory is a community and repository for free 3D printer files, with a strong emphasis on gaming and geek culture.
 It has close ties with iMakr, an online store that sells 3D printers and accessories.
-The site offers 3D printer models made by professional designers, with a guarantee that they’ve been quality tested.
-You can also log a request for a specific 3D printable design that their designers will create and then share.
-An added bonus is that the site is available in seven different languages.
-Gaming, gadget and design 3d printer models are strong categories of MyMiniFactory.
-They also offer challenges for 3D designers on a regular basis; also, they host a great free STL files collection of cultural heritage called “Scan the World”.
+The site offers 3D printer files made by professional designers, with a guarantee that they’ve been quality tested.
+They also offer challenges to 3D designers on a regular basis, and host a large collection of free STL files with a cultural heritage theme called “Scan the World”.

 Yeggi is a dedicated search engine that will crawl through many 3D printing websites for 3D printer models.
 You can also look up some of the popular searches to get an idea of trends the community is currently interested in.
 The user interface isn’t going to win prizes anytime soon, but it’s an effective tool for finding free STL files for 3D printing fast.
 There’s also a section for new and popular free 3D printer files.